codingbychanche/Read-ATR/readme.md

 www.retrozock.com
 retrozock@hotmail.com

-A collection of C- Language subroutines and tools for processing *.ATR image files.
+A collection of C- Language subroutines and tools for processing '*.ATR' image files.

 A sample output of each tool is included at the end of this file.